nmwsharp/flip-geodesics-demo/README.md

 By default, only the path itself is drawn, the  <kbd>show intrinsic edges</kbd> checkbox draws _all_ edges in the underlying intrinsic triangulation, in yellow (which can again be tweaked via the options on the left).

 The  <kbd>export path lines</kbd> button writes a file called `lines_out.obj`, containing line entries for the path network.
-Note that you problably want to export _after_ straightening, to export the geodesic path network.
+Note that you probably want to export _after_ straightening, to export the geodesic path network.

 ## Command line interface

 **coming soon :)**

 The executable also supports scripted usage via a simple command line interface.
 See the `flip_geodesics --help` for additional documentation.
-This functionality essentially mimicks the GUI usage described above; see there for details.
+This functionality essentially mimics the GUI usage described above; see there for details.